Shugur-Network/nw-publisher/README.md

 npm install -g nw-publish
 ```

-This installs the `nweb` command globally.
+This installs the `nw-publisher` command globally.

 ### From Source